michei69/michei69/musix/readme.md

+# OUTDATED!

+I have moved on from local playlists to youtube music, and i no longer maintain this (nor do i have any playlists on ytm either)

+Still keeping this for the lyrics files tho

 # music

 this page serves one purpose - listing my local music playlist lol. have fun scrolling through it ^^